 The discovery of causal relations is a fundamental objective in many scientific endeavours.
 The process of the scientific method usually involves a hypothesis, such as a causal graph or a set of equations, that explains observed phenomena.
-In practice, such a graph structure can be learned automatically from conditional independences in observational data via causal discovery algorithms, e.g. the well-known PC and FCI algorithms (Spirtes et al., 2000; Zhang, 2008).
+Such a graph structure can be learned automatically from conditional independences in observational data via causal discovery algorithms, e.g., the well-known PC and FCI algorithms (Spirtes et al., 2000; Zhang, 2008).
 The crucial assumption in causal discovery is that directed edges in this learned graph express causal relations between variables.
-However, an immediate concern is whether directed mixed graphs actually can simultaneously encode the causal semantics and the conditional independence constraints of a system.1 We explicitly define soft and perfect interventions on sets of equations and demonstrate that, for some models, a single graph expressing conditional independences between variables via d-separations does not seem to represent the effects of these interventions in an unambiguous way, while graphs that also have vertices representing equations do encode both the dependence and causal structure implied by these models.
-In particular, we show that the output of the PC algorithm does not have a straightforward causal interpretation when it is applied to data generated by a simple dynamical model with feedback at equilibrium.
+However, an immediate concern is whether directed mixed graphs can actually simultaneously encode the causal semantics